-Combat-Related Special Compensation (CRSC) provides military retirees a monthly compensation that replaces their VA disability offset.
+Combat-Related Special Compensation (CRSC) provides special compensation to retirees who have retired pay reduced because of receiving U.S. Department of Veterans Affairs (VA) disability compensation.
 This means that qualified military retirees with 20 or more years of service that have "combat related" VA-rated disability will no longer have their military retirement pay reduced by the amount of their VA disability compensation.
 Instead they will receive both their full military retirement pay and their VA disability compensation.
 The following is a summary of Combat-Related Special Compensation:

 The following CRSC eligibility requirements apply:

 In order for members to be eligible for CRSC, they must meet all of the following criteria:

 - Receive military retirement pay for one of the following reasons:

 - Served on Active Duty, the Reserves, or National Guard with 20 years of creditable service;

 - Served on Active Duty, the Reserves, or National Guard and is also a permanent medical retiree (Chapter 61) regardless of years served;

 - Served on Active Duty, the Reserves, or National Guard and is classified as a Temporary Disability Retirement List retiree regardless of years served; or

 - Served on Active Duty, the Reserves, or National Guard and is classified as a Temporary Early Retirement Act retiree with 15-19 years served.